Lithuanians Vote In Presidential Runoff Amid Russia Fears - UrduPoint

 Former banker and incumbent Gitanas Nauseda, 60, is the heavy favourite to win another five-year term, saying he expects to receive 75 percent of votes.

-There have been no opinion surveys since the first round, when Nauseda received 44 percent of the ballot while Prime Minister Ingrida Simonyte got 20 percent.
+There have been no opinion polls since the first round, when Nauseda won 44 percent of the ballot and Prime Minister Ingrida Simonyte 20 percent.

-Simonyte, the 49-year-old candidate of the ruling conservatives, is running for president again after losing to Nauseda in the last presidential runoff.
+Simonyte, the 49-year-old candidate of the ruling conservatives, is running for president again after losing to Nauseda in the last presidential ballot.

+He took to social media on Sunday to urge voters to wait for the results in the gardens of the presidential palace, which led the electoral commission to warn of a possible violation of the rule of silence during election time.

+The president's spokesman Ridas Jasiulionis said Nauseda would not remove his Facebook post as it did not constitute campaigning.

 The Lithuanian president steers defence and foreign policy, attending EU and NATO summits, but must consult with the government and parliament on appointing the most senior officials.